Slow Cooker Beef and Refried Bean Chili with Salsa and Lime

 This freezes well and can be reheated in a microwave or in a small pan on the stove.

-This chili is loaded with low-glycemic ingredients which are approved for all phases of the South Beach Diet.
+This Slow Cooker Beef and Refried Bean Chili is loaded with low-glycemic ingredients which are approved for all phases of the South Beach Diet.
 However, dried beans are limited for Phase One to 1/3 to 1/2 cup serving.
 Of course the chili has other ingredients besides beans, but I would limit myself to a small serving of this for Phase One.
+Chili with beans won’t work for a low-carb diet, but if you’d like a chili like this with less carbs, I’d double the amount of ground beef and just use one can of beans.